ilent2/sphinx-matlabdoc-builder/README.md

 A Sphinx extension for generating Matlab HTML docs.
-This extension builds the Sphinx project into a set of HTML documents and additionally generates the `info.xml` and `helptoc.xml` files requires for the
+This extension builds the Sphinx project into a set of HTML documents and additionally generates the TOC `helptoc.xml` file required for the
 [Matlab toolbox documentation](https://au.mathworks.com/help/matlab/matlab_prog/display-custom-documentation.html)

 For generating documentation for Matlab code, check out the